bretfunk/anki_sound_frontend/README.md

 1. Clone down the repo using the command below in your terminal:
 - $ git clone https://github.com/bretfunk/anki_sound_frontend

-2. Change directory into the anki_sound_backend directory
+2. Change directory into the anki_sound_frontend directory
 - $ cd anki_sound_frontend

 3. Run npm install to install dependencies